rerock/STAT-157-Checking-Group-/README.md

 November 26
 --------
-1)	Successfully have a python code base that can call other group's R file
+- Successfully have a python code base that can call other group's R file
-2)	Continue code review on
+- Continue code review on the groups have finished part of their tasks

 November 28
 -------